CtrlK

 Distinctiveness Conflict Risk

-The scope is somewhat specific to post-incident improvement of pipeline components, but terms like 'bug', 'failed task', and 'improve scripts' could overlap with debugging skills, CI/CD skills, or general code improvement skills.
+The scope is somewhat specific to post-incident pipeline improvement, but terms like 'bug', 'failed task', and 'improve scripts' could overlap with debugging skills, CI/CD skills, or general code improvement skills.
+The niche of retrospective improvement is implied but not sharply delineated.

 2 / 3